Protecting Human Health and the Environment

 Icon_Success001.png

-Since assuming responsibility for the former Kerr-McGee Site in 2011 as part of a bankruptcy settlement, the Multistate Trust has worked with EPA and in consultation with MDEQ to complete or support completion of the following environmental actions and investigations:
+Since assuming responsibility for the former Kerr-McGee Site in 2011, the Multistate Trust has worked with EPA, MDEQ, and the City of Columbus on:

 Chart Icon.png

-A variety of trees were planted at the Site in 2021 as part of the Phytoremediation Pilot Study by EPA and the U.S. Geological Survey to evaluate if groves of trees can be used in combination with other cleanup actions to control groundwater movement and help maintain protective conditions.
+A variety of trees were planted at the Site in 2021 as part of the Phytoremediation Pilot Study by EPA and the U.S. Geological Survey to evaluate if tree groves can be used in combination with other cleanup actions to control groundwater movement and help maintain protective conditions.
+In 2024, phytoremediation was selected as a component of the Operable Unit 3 remedy.
 Learn more here.

 Icons_Calendar.png

-• Pine Yard: As part of a future phase of work, additional actions will be taken to address a limited area of deeper creosote contamination in and immediately adjacent to the Pine Yard.
-These remedial actions are estimated to get underway in 2024–2025.
+Pine Yard/OU4: Future work will be done to address the area of deeper creosote contamination in and immediately adjacent to the Pine Yard (OU4).
+The Feasibility Study for OU4 is estimated to get underway in 2025.

 Icon_Reporting.png